Welcome! Click here to pre-purchase your Inn of the Mountain Gods experiences:

 Distance from Inn of the Mountain Gods: 51.4 miles

-During June, visitors can enjoy a ranger-guided Sunset Stroll at the park.
-The Sunset Stroll gives visitors a hiking opportunity during a cooler time of the day and provides outstanding views of the rolling dunes with a sunset backdrop.
+During June, park visitors can enjoy ranger-guided Sunset Strolls, which offer hiking opportunities during a cooler time of the day and provide outstanding views of the rolling dunes with a sunset backdrop.
 During the warmer months, we recommend packing plenty of water for a White Sands National Park trip and abiding by the White Sands National Park safety guidelines.

 Where: 287 Carrizo Canyon Road, Mescalero